 Do yourself a favor.
 Make these your go-to soft sugar cookie recipe for the holidays and all year long.
 You can bet I’ll be making them regularly to keep improving my decorating skills.

-Check out my EGG-FREE ROYAL ICING RECIPE for the best decorating recipe and tips… without any weird meringue powder or egg whites!
+Check out my EGG-FREE VEGAN ROYAL ICING for the best decorating recipe and tips… without any weird meringue powder or egg whites!

 - 1 1/2 cups (3 sticks) butter, softened to cool room temperature

 - 1 1/2 cups granulated sugar